Geometry-controlled magnon-polaritons of double magnetic films in planar cavities: Introduction

-A particularly important theoretical anchor is the planar scattering theory of Cao \textit{et al.} \cite{Cao2015ExchangeMagnonPolaritons}.
-That theory formulates magnon-photon coupling directly at the level of coupled Maxwell and Landau-Lifshitz-Gilbert equations, rather than starting from an independent-spin or rotating-wave approximation.
-Consequently, it naturally captures cavity loading, thickness dependence, and the crossover from a macrospin-like ferromagnetic resonance to exchange-driven standing-spin-wave resonances within a unified planar-cavity framework \cite{Cao2015ExchangeMagnonPolaritons}.
+A particularly groundbreaking theoretical work in cavity magnonics is the planar scattering theory developed by Cao~\textit{et al.} \cite{Cao2015ExchangeMagnonPolaritons}.
+They formulated magnon-photon coupling directly at the level of coupled Maxwell and Landau-Lifshitz-Gilbert (LLG) equations, rather than starting from an independent-spin or rotating-wave approximation.
+The theory naturally captures cavity loading, thickness dependence, and the crossover from a macrospin-like ferromagnetic resonance to exchange-driven standing-spin-wave resonances within a unified planar-cavity framework.
 This point is especially important in planar geometries, where the cavity mode profile, dielectric loading, and sample placement can all substantially modify the transmission spectrum.
-In this sense, the theory of Cao \textit{et al.} provides an unusually strong starting point for extending planar cavity magnonics beyond the single-film geometry \cite{Cao2015ExchangeMagnonPolaritons,ZareRameshti2022CavityMagnonics}.
+In this sense, their theory provides a strong starting point for extending planar cavity magnonics beyond the single-film geometry~\cite{ZareRameshti2022CavityMagnonics}.